Alex-Burgess/ewelists.com/README.md

   1. Update app ID, secret and scope in Identity providers.
 1. Enable all Identity Providers in App Client Settings and select Allowed OAuth Flows and Scopes (console).
 1. Update Attribute mappings for the email attribute for each identity provider.
+1. Add the configuration to the config.js file in the React Web App.

 ## Deployments
 Github is the Single source of truth for our web stack and content deployments.
 Whenever there is a commit/pull request to the Master branch of either the main or web github projects, this will trigger the pipeline.